Neethu9074/carbon/README.md

 ```

 ### Instana dev extensions are saying that no stores could be found
-This most likely occur due to stores which contain cyclic structures and therefore cannot be JSON serialized.
-To find out which stores is breaking the dev extensions, run the following JavaScript snippet in the developer console.
+This most likely occurs due to stores which contain cyclic object structures and therefore cannot be JSON serialized.
+To find out which store is breaking the dev extensions, run the following JavaScript snippet in the developer console.

 ```javascript
 Object.keys(instana.dev.storeStates).forEach(key => {